Calculation: voltage, power, gain, loss - sengpielaudio

 Power gain (dB) = 10×log (RF output power / RF input power).
 Used in RF.

-input power is 10 mW (+10 dBm) and the output power is 1 W (1000 mW, +30 dBm).
+Power gain is defined as the ratio of the output power to the input power in dB.
+Assume that the input power is 10 mW (+10 dBm) and the output power is 1 W (1000 mW, +30 dBm).
 The ratio will

-be 1000/10 = 100, and the gain will be 10×log 100 = 20 dB.
-Reference Power = 1 Watt.
+be 1000/10 = 100, and the power gain will be 10×log 100 = 20 dB.
+Reference power P0 = 1 Watt.

 back back Search Engine forward home start